TRudolphi/MegaTinyProgrammer_LowMemoryLib/README.md

-# Programming circuit for UPDI or with internal bootloaderand serial terminal
+# Programming circuit for UPDI or with internal bootloader and serial terminal

 ![image](UpdiAndWithBootloaderFlasher.jpg) "automatic switcher between flashing and the serial terminal"